Coming To Your Neighborhood Very Soon…

 1

-Hang door hangers, send construction notices to every resident, ask residents to sign up for email communications at fiber.events.
-The construction crews will mark the approved running lines with white paint and the Wyyerd team will take photos of approved construction paths.
+Send construction notices to every resident and ask residents to sign up for email communications.
+The construction crews will mark the approved running lines with white paint and the Wyyerd contractors will take photos of approved construction paths.

 2